dohyunkim/halzu/README.md

 a traditional CJK typographic convention of typesetting various notes in small double lines.
 It is (or was) frequently used, among others, in law books.

+The package requires:

-The package requires pdfTeX, XeTeX, or LuaTeX engine and a LaTeX format.
+- pdfTeX, XeTeX, or LuaTeX engine
+- LaTeX format.
+- `zref-savepos` package

 ## Usage